 Forum user 100 reported that a certain ESET product did not detect zbxl.zip, possibly because it uses Zip64.
 An update in the thread three days later showed the product being updated to detect it.

 In ClamAV bug 12356, Hanno Böck reported that zblg.zip caused high CPU usage in clamscan.
-There was a patch added to detect overlapping files in versions 0.102 and 0.101.3.
-The patch turned out to be incomplete because it only tests for overlap of files that are adjacent in the central directory.
+An initial patch to detect overlapping files turned out to be incomplete because it only checked adjacent pairs of files.
+(I personally mishandled this issue by posting details of a workaround on the bug tracker, instead of reporting it privately.)
+A later patch imposed a time limit on file analysis.

 In my web server logs, I noticed a number of referers that appear to point to bug trackers.